ORCID-EU-Labs/orcid-feed/views/index.html.md

     Carberry, J. (2011).
 The Impact of Interactive Epistemologies on Cryptography.
 Journal of Psychoceramics, 8(11), 1-3. doi:10.5555/987654321
     Carberry, J. (2008).
 Developing Thin Clients Using Amphibious Epistemologies.
 Journal of Psychoceramics, 5(11), 1-3. doi:10.5555/12345679
     Carberry, J. (2008).
 Toward a Unified Theory of High-Energy Metaphysics: Silly String Theory.
 Journal of Psychoceramics, 5(11), 1-3. doi:10.5555/12345678

+## Are the data the same as in the response from the ORCID API?

+Almost.
+ORCID Feed removes duplicate works based on `title` and `year.
+And it doesn't use all information received from the ORCID API, the focus is on structured bibliographic metadata.

 ## Getting Help